• English

 Venice masks shop window

-We came a long way from France and some people in the same train were getting ready wearing their costumes and mask before stepping out of the train!
+We had come a long way, from France, and some people in the same train were getting ready putting on their costumes and masks before stepping off the train!

 I was dazzled!